rha12/rha12/README.md

 ## 💬 About:
  I am a self-directed learner and technology enthusiast.
-Currently I am pursuing Bachelors in Software Engineering at National University of Sciences & Technology     [NUST](https://nust.edu.pk/) main campus in Islamabad, Pakistan.
+I'm cuurently in my final year of a Bachelors in Software Engineering at National University of Sciences & Technology     [NUST](https://nust.edu.pk/) main campus in Islamabad, Pakistan.
 I am always looking forward to learning new skills and polishing my existing skills to perfection.

 ## Github Profile: